Cyril E. King Airport: Cyril E. King Airport Terminal Modernization and Expansion Projects

-At Cyril E. King Airport in Charlotte Amalie, Virgin Islands, more than $12 million is earmarked for rehabilitation of 7,000 ft. of the existing Taxiway A to maintain the structural integrity of the pavement and to minimize foreign object debris.
+In 2023, the FAA announced $12.2 million in grants, for rehabilitating Taxiway A to maintain the structural integrity of the pavement and to minimize foreign object debris.
 The project has a total of five phases.
 Phase 2 funds the west 3,300 ft. of the 7,000-ft. taxiway.
 Future phases will fund the design and construction of the remainder of the taxiway.

-On Wednesday, February 1 and Thursday, February 2,2023 Virgin Islands Airport modernization project leaps forward as global players descend on territory for industry forum facility tours.